Our schedule is up! Please click here for a .pdf (you may need to zoom in if you’re on a smaller computer screen.)

 Presented by David Gonzalez

 I will be demonstrating how to manipulate and weld metal into creative, flowing and unique sculpture with the oxygen acetylene torch.
 If patrons are wanting to have something small created, they can help with the creation process.
 They will learn a bit about steel, welding and tools.
 Please note that this workshop will be held outside on the venue grounds; please dress appropriately for the weather.
-Materials fees TBA.
+Materials fees $5-$10 depending on what you make, payable at event.

 What is Rewilding?